materialsproject/pymatgen/docs/index.rst

 pymatgen is now in the Python Package Index (`PyPI`_).
 The version on PyPI is always the latest stable release that will be hopefully, be relatively bug-free.
-If you have setuptools or pip installed installed, you can just type::
+The easiest way to install pymatgen on any system is to use easy_install or pip.
+If you have setuptools or pip installed, you can just type::

    easy_install pymatgen